Alcohol Education Announcements

 MADD’s Power of Parents is a 30-minute program designed to encourage parents to talk to their children about alcohol.
 The program is based on research by Dr. Robert Turrisi from The Pennsylvania State University.
 While parents may not realize it, they are the biggest influence in their children’s lives and contribute more than any other factor to the decision to avoid underage and dangerous drinking.
 Some parents mistakenly believe that their children already know their feelings regarding alcohol consumption.
 The Power of Parents program addresses such issues while providing background information and statistics which demonstrate the scope of underage drinking and the associated risks and consequences.

-The PLCB's Bureau of Alcohol Education is pleased to announce the 2013 release of the Act 85 of 2006, the fourth biennial report to the Pennsylvania General Assembly on High-Risk and Underage Drinking Among Pennsylvania's Youth.
+The PLCB's Bureau of Alcohol Education is pleased to announce the 2015 release of the Act 85 of 2006, the fifth biennial report to the Pennsylvania General Assembly on High-Risk and Underage Drinking Among Pennsylvania's Youth.